MarkJoshua23/tapatan-game/docs/tapatan-game-documentation.md

 The Tapatan game follows a modern React architecture with TypeScript, utilizing:
 - Next.js 13+ App Router
-- React Context API for state management
+- Zustand for state management
 - TypeScript for type safety
 - Tailwind CSS for styling
 - SVG for game board rendering